-- 1. You will have to gather all pics and elements suggested in the handouts, and draw on the ground a timeline which starts from 1 week to 1000 years as last level. - 2.
+- 1. You will have to gather all pics and elements and draw a timeline which starts from 1 week to 1000 years as last level. - 2.
 Once you have everything ready, you can call the participants in a circle. - 3.
 You divide participants in 4 different groups and you provide to each group get 5 objects and then as a group they decide where to place objects according to what time of decomposition in the environment it takes for each object. - 4.
 You can give around 5/10 minutes to let them place the objects/waste on the timeline. - 5.
 Once finished, you can ask them to explain and if there is any object they would move and then explain why to the group.
 Keep the debate on for 10 minutes. - 6.
 At the end you show the real time of decomposition of every object on the board. - 7.
 You can start straight the debriefing.